Opentrons/sandbox-driver/README.md

 * 'ack_ready_message' - message used to acknowledge device ready to receive data (Smoothieboard uses 'stat' for this)
 * 'ack_ready_parameter' - parameter used to acknowledge device ready to receive data (Smoothieboard does not use this)
 * 'ack_ready_value' - parameter or message value used to acknowledge device ready to receive data (Smoothieboard uses 0 for this)
-* 'x_slack' - parameter used to adjust position
+* 'slack':{'X':0.5, ... , 'C':0.0} - parameter used to adjust position when switching direction

 callbacks_dict: